Providing Hope through Award-winning Care

 The Highest Standard of Care

-We work to provide each patient with the latest, most effective treatment – a commitment that has earned Baptist Health-Little Rock and Baptist Health-Fort Smith the Gold Seal of Approval from the Joint Commission for Primary Stroke Centers.
+We work to provide each patient with the latest, most effective treatment – a commitment that has earned Baptist Health Medical Center-Little Rock and Baptist Health-Fort Smith the Gold Seal of Approval from the Joint Commission for Primary Stroke Centers.
 Less than 1% of all hospitals in the United States have received this certification.

 Primary Stroke Center certification designates hospitals with advanced technology, infrastructure, staff and training to receive and treat patients of all ages with all types of strokes.
 In addition to being prepared to treat all types of strokes quicker than non-certified hospitals, we offer: